 This instant answer will show you how to import and use GIF images inside of your VideoScribe project.

+TOP TIP: Feeling creative?
 Check out our blog post on creating your own GIFs

 Step 1.
-Locate the GIFS folder in the image library
+Open the image library

 This can be found by clicking on the add image icon on the toolbar (A).

 Step 2.
-Choose your GIF
+Locate your GIF

 Please note that GIFs with transparent backgrounds are not suitable for VideoScribe.